Sarah Lancashire: 2004–2012: Subsequent projects

 In 2006, Lancashire accepted an invitation to write a short autobiographical entry in Who's Who.
 Lancashire's only television acting role in 2006 was as house-wife and cake-maker Elaine in the BBC comedy drama Angel Cake.
 In November, she presented an episode of the Five documentary series Disappearing Britain in which she interviewed people with memories of Wakes Week holidays in Blackpool during the early 20th century.
 In February 2007, she made an appearance in the E4 teen drama series Skins.
 This was followed by a leading role in the BBC Two television drama Sex, the City and Me as solicitor Ruth Gilbert.
 In October, Lancashire appeared in her first feature film, David Nicholls' And When Did You Last See Your Father? in which she played aunt Beaty.
-In December, she played the supporting role of Mrs Corney in the BBC's 2007 adaption of Charles Dickens' 1838 novel Oliver Twist.
+In December, she played the supporting role of Mrs Corney in the BBC's 2007 adaptation of Charles Dickens' 1838 novel Oliver Twist.
 Whilst ambivalent about the serial as a whole, The Daily Mirrors Jane Simon singled Lancashire out for praise stating that she "really sets the tone for the cold, unfeeling world into which orphaned Oliver is born."

 Between 2008 and 2011, Lancashire narrated the BBC One series Lark Rise to Candleford, a costume drama based on Flora Thompson's memoir of her Oxfordshire childhood in the 1880s.
 In April, she appeared in the opening episode of the 2008 series of Doctor Who, as "an enigmatic and powerful businesswoman" who Lancashire described as a "warped Mary Poppins".
 She was amongst a number of high-profile actors the series' executive producer Russell T Davies secured for the fourth series of the science-fiction drama as part of his intention to make it "bigger and blowsier".
 In 2009, Lancashire starred in the BBC One musical drama series All the Small Things.
 She played Esther Caddick, a full-time mother who starts a choir after her husband leaves her for a more glamorous woman.
 In July that year, the actress was made an honorary Doctor of Letters by the University of Huddersfield.